 Change detection is the process of identifying differences in the state of an object or phenomenon by observing it at different times (Singh, 1989).
-A post classification change detection method was applied.
-The upper Ghod river basin was classified into six LULC class using supervised image classification technique.
-The LULC map for year 2008 and 2018 is presented in Figure 4(a) and Figure 4(b).
+A post-classification change detection method was applied.
+The upper Ghod river basin was classified into six LULC classes using a supervised image classification technique.
+The LULC map for years 2008 and 2018 is presented in Figure 4(a) and Figure 4(b).
 The land use land cover map shows the spatial and temporal variation in the area.
-The finding reveals that there were drastic and rapid increases in the built up area and decreases in agriculture area.
+The finding reveals that there were drastic and rapid increases in the built-up area and decreases in agricultural area.